Perfect Day / Albert Camus

 To my amazement she said: 'I did my dissertation on Albert Camus while studying history in France.'
 Coincidence piles on coincidence.
 Extraordinary!

-I am not ready but, tired as I am, I have been trying to fix up the blog, and put up a poem by me and one by Byron.
-Byron is my hero; Byron my spiritual friend (see: Byronic.
+I am not ready but, tired as I am, I have been trying to fix up the blog, and put up a poem by me, and one by Byron.

 Apparently her placid old man, a former pilot, had got into a road rage incident with another old age pensioner.
 The other crone had been driving on the dad's tail and received the traditional two-fingered salute.